Assassination of Ali: Assassination

+Ali was assassinated during the month of Ramadan while he was praying in the Great Mosque of Kufa.

 Ali was assassinated by Ibn Muljim, a Kharijite dissident.
 Ibn Muljim belonged to the Himyar tribe paternally and to the Murad tribe maternally.
 He also had ties with the Kinda tribe.
 The common narrative involves Mu'awiya and his governor of Egypt, Amr ibn al-As, as reported by the Sunni historian al-Tabari, among others.
 According to this narrative, Ibn Muljim and two other Kharijites met in Mecca after the Hajj pilgrimage.
 Following long discussions, they concluded that Ali, Mu'awiya, and Amr were to blame for the ongoing civil war.
 They swore to kill all three and avenge their fallen companions at Nahrawan.
 Then they set the date of assassination and each chose his victim.
 The two other Kharijites are named variously in the sources.
-The one who wanted to kill Mu'awiya is introduced as al-Burak ibn Abd-Allah or al-Nazzal ibn Amir.
-The one who promised to kill Amr is given as Amr ibn Bakr al-Tamimi or Umar ibn Bukayr or Zadawayh.
-The historian Ali Bahramian finds this narrative logically flawed and questions the veracity of the plots to kill Mu'awiya and Amr, while the Islamicist Julius Wellhausen similarly views the narrative as fabricated.
+The one who wanted to kill Mu'awiya is referred to as al-Burak ibn Abd-Allah or al-Nazzal ibn Amir.
+The one who promised to kill Amr is referred to as Amr ibn Bakr al-Tamimi or Umar ibn Bukayr or Zadawayh.
+The historian Ali Bahramian finds this narrative logically flawed and questions the veracity of the plots to kill Mu'awiya and Amr, and the Islamicist Julius Wellhausen similarly views the narrative as fabricated.
 For Laura Veccia Vaglieri, another expert, this narrative is also questionable, but probably generated from a common historical tradition because the variations in the sources are minor in her view.